grizzacca/safetynet/README.md

 ## Project structure
 ### Infrastructure pieces

-**Project root:**
-All commands to build, deploy, bootstrap, and test the application are run from within this directory:
+**Project root:** all commands to build, deploy, bootstrap, and test the application are run from within this directory:
 * Docker Compose file to deploy Redis database backend, NGINX load balancer, and application
 * Simple bootstrap script to load in test data to assist in development

-**infra directory:**
-Everything needed to provision a small environment for development and testing:
+**infra directory:** everything needed to provision a small environment for development and testing:
 * Dockerfiles and configuration for Redis and NGINX

-**app directory:**
-The application code:
+**app directory:** the application code:
 * Dockerfile and entrypoint script
-* src: Flask application and requirements file for installing packages via Pip on Docker build
+* *src:* Flask application and requirements file for installing packages via Pip on Docker build
-* src.api: versions of the API that can be used by the application to fulfill client requests
+* *src.api:* versions of the API that can be used by the application to fulfill client requests

 ## Backend
 ### Creating a distributed Redis cluster